petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 // } @else module did not exist
 ```

-In order to loop through each argument, let's use an `@each` loop.
-Within the loop, we'll define the `$property` and `$value` using the `nth()` function.
-Then, we're going to check if `$value` is either a list (when we're fetching the value from a deeper sub-module such as *"primary"*), or that the module exists (for values that don't have additional sub-modules, but rather a single value such as *"white"*).
-Assuming this check returns true, we need a way to fetch these values from their deeper sub-modules; so let's create a function for that called `use-module()`.
+In order to loop through each argument, we use an `@each` loop.
+Within the loop, we retrieve both the `$property` and the `$value` using the `nth()` function.
+Then, we check if `$value` is either a list (when we're fetching the value from a deeper sub-module such as *"primary"*), or that the module exists (for values that don't have additional sub-modules, but rather a single value such as *"white"*).
+Assuming this check returns `true`, we need a way to fetch these values from their deeper sub-modules; so let's create a function for that called `use-module()`.

 ## Fetching our colors

 The function is going to take two arguments, fairly similar to the arguments our main mixin takes.
-The first argument is a list of `$args`, which we will use to fetch the value from the module we passed into `$use` in the main mixin.
+The first argument is a list of `$args`, which we will use to fetch the value from the module we passed into `$uses` in the main mixin.

 Which brings us to the second argument!
 Since the function needs to know which module it's fetching from, let's create an argument called `$module`.